People, some with protective goggles, in front of technical equipment

 The know-how necessary for the practice is conveyed through lectures, laboratory activities, exercises and project work.
 Team competencies as well as language and presentation skills

 equip the future engineers for international projects.
 You can find a detailed presentation of the course contents in the module manual (German).
 The Bachelor of Engineering (B.Eng.) degree is a professional qualification, but also allows the transition to Master's degree courses (see diagram).
-The Electrical Engineering and Information Technology (B.Eng.) degree programme can also be studied in a dual system within the framework of the KoSE model.

 Access